An unfortunate story about a house fire

 The night David and Sara’s house burnt down was the worst night of their lives, or so they thought.
 When David and Sara arrived on the scene amidst flashing lights and water hoses to find their house virtually destroyed by fire, they found few things to provide comfort.
 Knowing they had purchased homeowners insurance from a reputable insurance carrier was one of them.
 To their dismay, when they went to settle the claim with the insurance carrier, they were offered much less than expected; so much so that it wasn’t enough to completely rebuild the house.
 Now they truly would lose everything they had worked so hard for.

-In an effort to quote a lower premium, David and Sara’s insurance agent had written an actual cash value policy rather than a replacement cost policy.
-With an actual cash value policy the insurance company deducts for depreciation which often leaves homeowners with less money than it takes to actually rebuild the house.
+To quote a lower premium, David and Sara’s insurance agent had written an actual cash value policy rather than a replacement cost policy.
+With an actual cash value policy, the insurance company deducts for depreciation which often leaves homeowners with less money than it takes to actually rebuild the house.

-Often people are to eager to save money on insurance and don’t take the time to understand the coverage’s that are afforded in their insurance policies.
+Often people are too eager to save money on insurance and don’t take the time to understand the coverage that is afforded in their insurance policies.
 When shopping for insurance, it is just as important to buy from a reputable agent as it is to purchase a good policy.
 Ask around; talk to friends and family and co-workers to find out who they use for insurance.
 You may even want to interview several agents before you choose the right one.
-There are many ways to save money on insurance, but cutting coverage’s is not nearly the best way.
+There are many ways to save money on insurance, but cutting coverages is not nearly the best way.

 Don’t end up like David and Sarah, who learned the hard way that not all insurance policies are created equal, even if on the policy summary page they look similar.
 What is buried in the “small” print can really make the difference for you in the event of a claim.